Mastaba of Khafraankh: The Mastaba

 There were three shafts and burial chambers, where Khafraankh, his wife Herenka and their relatives Ishepet (Note: Kafraanch’s daughter and his husband Herimeru) and probably Herimeru were also buried.
 The chambers of her wife and relatives of Khafraankh are oriented on the line east–west, and the chamber of the s owner's oriented on the axis north–south.
 The Khafraankh chapel represents a kind of rock-cut chapel with reliefs in only one room comparable with L-shaped offering room and well decorated rock-cut tombs with reliefs in one room only.
-The complex is dated to the end of the 4th to the first part of the 5th dynasty.
+The complex is dated to the end of the Fourth to the first part of the Fifth dynasty.

 Interior decoration

-The quite well preserved decoration in the mastaba chapel LG75 was recorded by Lepsius. redrawn and lithographically printed.
-A general description of the chapel decoration was given by Junker and later Kormysheva et all.
+The quite well preserved decoration in the mastaba chapel LG75 was recorded by Lepsius, redrawn and lithographically printed.
+A general description of the chapel decoration was given by Junker and later Kormysheva et al.